Walk the Camino de Santiago

 September 28 to October 10

-We will walk the beautiful Portuguese coastal Camino de Santiago northward from Porto, making stops at beaches, fishing villages and the lovely town of Viana do Castelo.
-Then we take a boat across the estuary marking the Spanish border and continue on foot along the Atlantic shore to the large and bustling seaport of Vigo.
-We’ll spend a night along the way at the stunning Parador de Baiona, a converted old seafront palace in the beautiful coastal town of Baiona.
+We walked the beautiful Portuguese coastal Camino de Santiago northward from Porto, making stops at beaches, fishing villages and the lovely town of Viana do Castelo.
+Then we took a small boat across the estuary marking the Spanish border and continued on foot along the Atlantic shore to the large and bustling seaport of Vigo.
+We spent a night along the way at the stunning Parador de Baiona, a converted old seafront palace in the beautiful coastal town of Baiona.

-The walk ends in historic Pontevedra, whose green energy and urban planning strategies have made it one of Europe’s most livable and sustainable cities: much of the city center is car-free.
+The walk ended in historic Pontevedra, whose green energy and urban planning strategies have made it one of Europe’s most livable and sustainable cities: much of the city center is car-free.
 And it’s beautiful too: its medieval core, whose extent is second only to that of Santiago de Compostela, is a UNESCO World Heritage Site.
+The group continued on to Santiago de Compostela to experience the Pilgrim Mass at the Cathedral.

 Spring 2026: